gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Change to the `Test` task structure

-Common test framework functionality in the `Test` task has been moved to `AbstractTestTask`.
+Common test framework functionality in the `Test` task moved to `AbstractTestTask`.
+Be aware that `AbstractTestTask` is the new base class for the `Test` task.
+The `AbstractTestTask` will be used by test frameworks outside of the JVM ecosystem.
+Plugins configuring an `AbstractTestTask` will find tasks for test frameworks (e.g., XCTest, Google Test, etc.).

 ### Changes in the `eclipse` plugin